TU Wien DIGHUM

 Abstract

-In this talk, Professor Annabelle Gawer will discuss digital power.
+Professor Annabelle Gawer will discuss digital power.
 In particular, she will discuss the main implications of the rise of digital platforms and ecosystems on competition, innovation, and power.
-She develops the argument that digital platform firms and their ecosystems are the emblematic organizational form of the digital age, because they tap into the new ways in which value can be created and captured thanks to pervasive connectivity, the availability of processing power, and globalized digital innovation.
-The paradox of digital platforms in their current organizational form is that while distributed patterns of value creation characterize the circumstances that allowed them to emerge, the business models they have adopted have led to a centralised modality of value capture.
+Digital platform firms and their ecosystems are the emblematic organizational form of the digital age, because they tap into the new ways in which value can be created and captured thanks to pervasive connectivity, the availability of processing power, and globalized digital innovation.

-This has given rise to salient instances of digital platform firms’ abuse of economic power over their ecosystem members and to widespread concerns on digital platforms firms’ abuse of power on other dimensions, including privacy and labour relations.
-Platforms have therefore become the private governors of vast ecosystems that span over multiple sectors.
-But the influence of platforms are not limited to economic power.
-They also exert influence on other spheres of social life, as for example the power to influence opinions, to shape what’s considered important, and to mobilise individuals and collectives.
-In that way, digital platforms and their ecosystems have also become new institutions of the digital age, in that they shape values, beliefs, and instantiate a distinct institutional logic.
+The paradox of digital platforms is that while distributed patterns of value creation characterize the circumstances that allowed them to emerge, the business models they have adopted have led to a centralised modality of value capture.
+This has given rise to salient instances of digital platform firms’ abuse of economic power.
+Platforms have become the private governors of vast ecosystems that span over multiple sectors.
+But their influence of platform is not limited to economic power.
+They also exert influence on other spheres of social life, as for example the power to influence opinions.
+In that way, digital platforms and their ecosystems have also become new institutions of the digital age.

 References